Sreejit-Sengupto/pichub_next/README.md

 # Pichub
 #### A place where you can have shared space to share photos with your friends.
-You can create a gallery, add photos and friends who can also upload photos.
+You can create a gallery, add friends and share photos.

 ## Run Locally
 1. Fork(optional), clone the project.